Joule-Thomson expansion of charged dilatonic black holes: CONCLUSIONS

-In the end, Since the fact that enthalpy is constant during J-T expansion, we investigated the isothermal enthalpy curve by fixing $Q$ constant.
-The diagrams of the isenthalpic curves that crosses the inversion curves are plotted in $T-P$ plane, the inversion point coincides with the extreme point of a specific isenthalpic curves, and the cooling-heating regions are determined.
-We found that the maximum expansion point of the isenthalpic curves and cooling-heating critical point has changed in $T-P$ diagram.
-In a nutshell it shown that the dimensions($n$) and dilaton field parameter ($\alpha$) plays an important role in J-T expansion.
-To explain the inversion curve in FIG. 5(l) does not intersect with the constant enthalpy curve of $M=2$, we plotted the behavior of the minimum inversion mass $M_{min}$.
-In addition, the behavior of mass versus event horizon and pressure was given.
+Finally, because the enthalpy is known to remain constant during J-T expansion, we investigated the isenthalpic curve by fixing $Q$.
+A number of figures were plotted in the $T-P$ plane, indicating that the isenthalpic curves crossed the inversion curves.
+In these figures, we could observe that the inversion curves coincided with the extreme point of a specific isenthalpic curve, and the cooling-heating regions could be identified.
+In other words, the boundary between the heating and cooling regions of the BH depends on the inversion curve.
+We also discovered that both the maximum expansion point of the isenthalpic curves and the cooling-heating critical point would change in the $T-P$ plane.
+To further explain why the inversion curve in FIG. 6(l) did not intersect with the constant enthalpy curve for $M=2$, we plotted the behavior of the minimum inversion mass $M_{min}$.
+In addition, the behavior of the mass versus the event horizon and pressure was visualized.
+In summary, the dimension($n$) and dilaton field parameter($\alpha$) play an important role in J-T expansion.